uafgeotools/array_processing/README.md

 crossing an array in sliding time windows.
 More advanced processing (such as least-trimmed squares) is easily integrated.
-Also provides tools to characterize the array response, uncertainty, source-location of a spherical wave crossing the array, etc. See docstrings for more info.
+Also provides tools to characterize the array response, uncertainty, source-location of a spherical wave crossing the array, etc. See docstrings and example.py for more info.

 **General References and Suggested Citations**